Speedcabling

 Speedcabling is a competitive sport.
 Steven Schkolne devised the sport, which originated in the United States.
 In the standard rules, competitors are challenged to separate a mass of either six or twelve tangled Cat 5 Ethernet cables in the fastest possible time.
-Either two or four each of red 7-foot, blue 14-foot, and yellow 21-foot cables are tangled.
+Either two or four of each of red 7-foot, blue 14-foot, and yellow 21-foot cables are tangled.
 According to the regulations, the cables are tangled by forming a figure-eight and placing them in a clothes dryer on high heat for three minutes.
 They are then allowed to cool.
 Schkolne says this allows them to achieve a "natural" entanglement.

 First competition

 The first speedcabling competition took place at the Machine Project art gallery in Los Angeles, California, which local web developer Matty Howell won.
 His prize was a $50 gift certificate for dinner at an Italian restaurant.